Matveibos/rails_answers_and_guides/rails_tutorial.md

 1. `delegate_missing_to :object`

+        # if such method DOES'T EXIST then delegate the functionlaity of this method into other object
+1. `delegate :some_existing_method, to: :another_object`

-        # if such method doesn't exist then delegate the functionlaity of this method into other object
+        # if such method EXIST then delegate the functionlaity of this method into other object